 LIBS += -lQtLocationSubset

-To enable your app to access location services, you must add the access_location_services permission to your bar-descriptor.xml file.
-To learn more about the bar-descriptor.xml file, see Using the bar-descriptor.xml file.
+To enable your app to obtain the current position or last known position of the device, you must add the access_location_services permission to your bar-descriptor.xml file.
+You can use all other location services, such as mapping, geocoding, and searching for places, without this permission.
+To learn more about the bar-descriptor.xml file, see The bar-descriptor.xml file.

 Before a user can use location services, they must be turned on by the user in the settings application of the device.
 By default, location services are turned off on the device.
 When the user turns on location services, your app must still request permission to use the device's location services.